Questions about participation and certification

 No. Some of the group will have certified as NLP Practitioners – others as Master Practitioners.
 The programme is designed to provide you with the skills and insights to advance your career and/or your business as a trainer, coach and presenter and everyone who is eligible to participate should be able to achieve this.

 Becoming a Certified NLP Trainer is important if you plan on running NLP certification programmes.
-But it is not important if you plan on running NLP application workshops.
+But it is not important if you plan on running NLP application workshops or using your Train the Trainer experience in other areas.

 What certification do you provide?